 These where some of the limiting beliefs I was constantly telling myself.

-And before I knew it, 22 August 2019 came and my husband and I where off to the Airport for our Honeymoon in New York City.
+Before I knew it, 22 August 2019 came and my husband and I were off to the Airport for our Honeymoon in New York City.
 My dream was finally going to become a reality.
 This trip and the amount of time and effort I put into this trip taught me that the fastest way to plow through self-doubt is with action.
-It’s taking that first step and continuing to take the next step every single day in order to reach your dream.
-I say this is many of my posts but Ill say it again.
-Its so easy for us to focus on the negative or the impossible.
-To focus on the reasons why we can’t do something as apposed to every reason why we CAN do something.
-Sometimes all it takes it just closing our eyes taking that first step and continuing from there.
+It’s taking that first step and continuing to take the next step every single day to reach your dream.
+I say this is many of my posts but I’ll say it again.
+It’s so easy for us to focus on the negative or the impossible.
+To focus on the reasons why we can’t do something as opposed to every reason why we CAN do something.
+Sometimes all it takes is just closing our eyes taking that first step and continuing from there.

 Starting now, what can you do to get you closer to your dream?
 How can you start to move forward?
 How close would you be to your dream if you stopped asking for permission?

 Here’s a quick reminder before you go.
-Remember, no one holds the power over you to grant you permission.
-You can grant yourself permission to make your dreams a reality.
+Remember, no one holds the power over you to permit you.
+You can permit yourself to make your dreams a reality.